robocy-lab/robo_lab/_blog/cpp-reflection.md

 // Some code
 }
 ```
-This happens because on the one hand the  `std::meta::nonstatic_data_members_of` returns `std::vector<std::meta::info>`, which cannot be used in const-eval context which is required by `std::meta::info`, but on the other hand the proposed `template for` construction for some reason doesn't work correctly with `display_string_of` function (leads to crash).
+This happens because on the one hand the  `std::meta::nonstatic_data_members_of` returns `std::vector<std::meta::info>`, which cannot be used in const-eval context which is required by `std::meta::info`, but on the other hand, the proposed `template for` construction for some reason doesn't work correctly with `display_string_of` function (leads to crash).
-**IMPORTANT**: most probably it won't be part of the standard, but rather a temporary hack in the Bloomberg for of clang
+So I had to use this hack, even though it's a temporary solution and most probably will be changed in the future.

 Speaking about contexts (as I promised above), the proposal provides the idea of contexts to access members of classes with different qualifiers.
 There are three contexts:
 1. `current` which inherits the current access rights (e.g. you have access rights like you call the class fields directly in the code)